scala/docs.scala-lang/_sips/sips/2017-02-07-priority-based-infix-type-precedence.md

 ---

-## Proposal

-Make infix types conform to the same precedence and associativity traits as expression operations.

----

 ## Motivation
-Developers expect terms and types to be expressed the same for mathematical and logical operations.
+It is easier to reason about the language when mathematical and logical operations for both terms and types are expressed the same.

 ### Motivating examples